“Yo, we out to PR real quick”, said my dear friend known as “Rookie”.

 When I was in Puerto Rico, I had a mental schedule of how often I was going to wash my hair.
 I initially planned about twice which turned into about four times.
 I washed it after the pool, the beach, jet skiing, and one morning because my hair had flattened out too much (guess those mojitos took over my body and didn’t allow me to even wrap my hair overnight).

-I was also a fan of wrapping my hair for the water.
+I was also a fan of wrapping my hair for the water during the trip.
 I avoided dipping my head in at first, but once I got on that jet ski and the splashing waves had no mercy for my wrap, I knew it was over.
 At one point my wrap literally almost flew off my head while I was speeding through the Isla Verde waters, luckily I grabbed it on time.
 Oh, and what about when I flew off the banana boat?
 Yeah…that wasn’t pretty.
 By the time my hair was drenched in that super salty water, I knew I was in for a deep, deep conditioning session afterwards.

 Once I got back to my AirBNB and hopped in the shower, I almost had a fight with my detangling comb.
 If it had any hands, it would’ve definitely squared up with me.
-With that being said, I had a bit of a rough time detangling my hair because it was brittle at the moment.
+With that being said, I had a rough time detangling my hair because it was brittle at the moment.
 Extra deep conditioner was needed if not, I would’ve ripped all my hair out.
 I learned my lesson, though.
 Although I deem myself a curly hair guru, I break the rules sometimes.
-For the future, I just have to be strict with myself on how imperative it is to keep your hair hydrated, ESPECIALLY on a tropical vacation.
+For the future, I just have to be strict with myself on how imperative it is to keep your hair hydrated, especially on a tropical vacation.

 My other issue with my hair is the time it takes to dry- it literally takes over seven hours for my hair to successfully dry the way I want it to.
 I prefer my hair puffy which is why I raise the standards so high.
 I feel it’s not at its full potential when it’s semi-wet so I hope you understand my struggle when I’m trying to look cute for the ‘gram, but it just isn’t working.